HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

   )
 }}

-The sizes vary a lot, which indicates a decent coverage of various types of content - from simple helper libraries to full applications compiled to WebAssembly.
+The sizes vary a lot, which indicates a decent coverage of various types of content—from simple helper libraries to full applications compiled to WebAssembly.

 Sizes of up to 84 MiB look pretty concerning, but keep in mind those are uncompressed responses.
 While they're also important for RAM footprint and start-up performance, one of the benefits of Wasm bytecode is that it's highly compressible, and size over the wire is what matters for download speed and billing reasons.